Skip to content

 Does the colour of a crystal affect how bright it looks?

 Yes.
-Clear/crystal and lighter transparent colours tend to appear brightest because light passes through them with least interference.
+Clear and lighter transparent colours tend to appear brightest because light passes through them with least interference.
 Very dark colours absorb more light and can appear to sparkle less, even at the same cut quality.
 AB finishes add surface iridescence that increases the perceived brilliance of any base colour.

 Why do my crystals look better in some settings than others?